MichaelCurrin/my-github-projects/docs/development.md

 It could be possible to mark the token as optional and return empty data in the custom plugin, but this causes issues in other parts which except a structure.

-One way to reduce build time is to comment out the Jekyll Github Metadata Plugin from the gem file or to set the number of repos in the GQL query file to a low number.
+One way to reduce build time is to comment out the Jekyll GitHub Metadata Plugin from the gem file or to set the number of repos in the GQL query file to a low number.

 Testing the token: